Rosia Water Tanks: Twentieth century

 The tanks were in sufficient condition in the 1950s the navy constructed Rosia Distillery adjacent to the Rosia Cottages.
 It supplied water from the tanks to lighters which supplied vessels moored in Gibraltar Harbour.
 The tanks provided the community with water into the late twentieth century.
 They remained in the possession of the Ministry of Defence through the end of the twentieth century.

 Twenty-first century

-The Rosia Water Tanks were utilised by the Ministry of Defence until April 2004, at which time they were transferred to the Government of Gibraltar.
+The Rosia Water Tanks were used by the Ministry of Defence until April 2004, at which time they were transferred to the Government of Gibraltar.
 The Gibraltar Heritage Trust sought a legal remedy when the government planned to demolish the tanks and construct a building offering affordable housing, Nelson's View, and underground car parking at the site.
 During a visit permitted by the courts in January 2006, historian Lionel Culatto assessed the tanks and found them to be in good condition.
 However, shortly thereafter, the Gibraltar Heritage Trust voted to drop its court case due to fears of the mounting legal costs.
 The vote prompted the resignations of the trust's chairman, Joe Ballantine, and another board member, Denis King, and also called into question the ability of the Gibraltar Heritage Trust to accomplish its stated mission.